 Only two studies examined the effects of brominated flame retardants on oysters (Great Lakes corporation, 1989; Xie et al., 2017b).
 Sublethal effects (on shell deposition) were reported in immature oysters (Crassostrea sp.) but BDE-47 caused abnormal development of embryos and significant mortality in larvae.
 Therefore, the resistance of early life stages to brominated flame retardants is probably 'Low' but immature oysters is 'High'.
 Hence, the resistance of oyster beds is assessed as 'Low' based on the assumption that loss of recruitment would lead to population decline.
-Hence, resilience is assessed as 'Low' due to the disagreement in effect between the limited number of studies.
+Hence, resilience is assessed as 'Low' and sensitivity as 'High'.
+However, confidence in the assessment is 'Low' due to the disagreement in effect between the limited number of studies.